 Wealth and Standard of living

-GDP per Capita Ratio –

-Measures the ratio of GDP per capita of the WBG to Israel.
+GDP per capita ratio: Measures the ratio of GDP per capita of the WBG to that of Israel.
 GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.